 San Diego: Math testing is offered with the college proctor, Elaine Elefano, every Thursday between 9:00am and 12:00pm.
-Students needing to schedule an alternate test day and time may contact Elaine Oct 2017 akm 88 at eelefano@pacificcollege.edu.
+Students needing to schedule an alternate test day and time may contact Elaine at eelefano@pacificcollege.edu.
 To schedule the test time for after 3:00pm, students may contact Department Chair Somer Meade at smeade@pacificcollege.edu.